 1. Choose your snacks wisely.
 “Healthy” and “snacks” aren’t incompatible words.
 Snacks can do wonderful things for your overall health, provided the treats themselves are nutritious and appropriately sized.

-For some, however, leaving long gaps between eating can mean hunger pangs and fatigue throughout the day, and may even lead to binging.
-If you fall into the latter camp, healthy snacks are the answer.
+Skipping snacks and just eating three large meals a day works fine for some people; however, for others, leaving long gaps between eating can mean hunger pains and fatigue throughout the day, and may eventually lead to binging.
+If you fall into this group, healthy snacks are the answer for you.
 Pack yourself a little something between meals and plan after-school snacks for the kids ahead of time to give everyone energy until dinnertime.
 The trick is to make sure your snack isn’t full of empty calories.

 Junk food like chips might satisfy a craving, but you’re not doing anything good for your body by eating them.
 Instead, pack healthy treats like fruits and veggies.
 Tools like an apple wedger can slice snacks into bite-size pieces, so they’re easier to snack on and take on-the-go.

 2. Consider healthy alternatives.
 Eating a healthy lunch can be hard at times, especially when you have a hectic schedule and packing leftover pasta or fast sandwiches seems like an easier solution.
 But even the smallest substitutions for healthier options can make a huge difference.
 It’s helpful to plan out your lunch the night before so you’re not stressed in the morning.

 Instead of packing regular pasta, consider making veggie noodles with a spiralizer.
 They’ll give you an extra boost of flavor and nutrients.
 Other little changes work, too.
 Swap out white bread for whole-wheat, or prepacked cereal bars for homemade energy bites.
 You’ll end up with a healthier lunch and you’ll feel better throughout the day.